alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 ### Description

-Logistic regression is a regression technique employed to fit accident systems.
-Logistic regression techniques have been used to model probabilistic systems to predict future events.
+Logistic regression in its basic form uses a logistic function to model a binary dependent variable.
+However, this algorithm can also be extended to model several classes of events.

 ### Implementation

 Hyperparameters

 - Penalty: Specifies the type of normalization used.
-The default value is l2.
+The default value l2 was used.

 - Inverse of regularization(C): Smaller values of this hyper-parameter indicates a stronger regularization.
-Default value is 1.0
+1.0 was chosen based on literature and numerous trials.

 - Random state: Seed used by the random number generator.
-Default value is None.
+Default value of None was used.

 - Solver: Indicates which algorithm to use in the optimization problem.
-Default value is lbfgs.
+Default value of lbfgs was used.

 - Max iter: max_iter represents maximum number of iterations taken for the solvers to converge a training process.
+A value of 1000 was chosen.

 ### Results